PeterAkop/zilch-test-task/README.md

 # about

-This project is displays a table with COVID-19 info on each country, by clicking on lastFiveDays column of a country Api call will be made to retrieve last five days info, and will put it in Cache (indexDb was chosen as a cache), if this info already exist in cache api call will not be executed.
+This project is displays a table with COVID-19 info on each country, by clicking on lastFiveDays column of a country Api call will be made to retrieve last five days info, and will put it in the cache (indexDb was chosen as a cache), if this info already exist in the cache api call will not be executed.
 ## Available Scripts

 In the project directory, you can run: